DataBiosphere/terra-workspace-data-service/docs/WDS Running Python tests locally.md

 openapi-generator-cli version-manager set 4.3.1
 ```

-At time, openapi-generator-cli wont set to right version even if the command above is run, so it is recommended to verify.
+At times, openapi-generator-cli wont set to right version even if the command above is run, so it is recommended to verify.
 Sometimes the proper version needs to be explicitly downloaded before it can be set.
 To see all available commands:
 ```
 openapi-generator-cli
 ```

-Run this command to see what version are downloaded, if 4.3.1 is not, use arrow keys to navigate to it and download it (or if already downloaded to use it).
+Run this command to see what versions are downloaded, if 4.3.1 is not, use arrow keys to navigate to it and download it (or if already downloaded to use it).
 ```
 openapi-generator-cli version-manager list
 ```

 ## Build wds_client locally

-Once you confirm that you have python and openapitools, you will need to build and create a local version of the wds_client package.
+Once you confirm that you have python and openapitools, you will need to build and create a local version of the wds_client package (make sure you are in the right branch that has the changes you want to test).
+Note that you will need to re-generate the client for each code change you make.
 To do that, run the following command (from the root of your repo or adjust path accordingly).
 If this command is generating errors, it is likely because the openapi is set to the wrong version.
 ```
   openapi-generator-cli generate \
   -i service/src/main/resources/static/swagger/openapi-docs.yaml \